rowanho/distributed_movies/README.md

     python3 client.py &

-Client program:
+Interacting with the client:

 Follow the prompts to query and update ratings.
-A user can add a movie rating, query all ratings for a movie, or query a specific rating by a user.
+A user can add a movie rating, get all ratings for a movie id, or get a specific rating by user id & movie id.

-The client should correctly validate inputs, and the server/client handles issues such as an attempt to fetch data for a movie id that does not exist.
+System information and guarantees:
-The replicas load the "small" dataset from https://grouplens.org/datasets/movielens/latest/
+- The replicas load the "small" dataset from https://grouplens.org/datasets/movielens/latest/

+- The server/client handles invalid input formats and movies/ratings that do not exist.

+- Consistency ensured so that a client's queries respect at least the updates they have made, by keeping a timestamp "prev" for each client.